Choice of Birthplace

 • Pool specifically for water birth or tub (if large enough to deliver your baby in).
 Regular bathtub for labour only.

-• Nitrous Oxide gas using a mouthpiece (we found clients reported the mouthpiece felt less suffocating than a mask) Nitrox oxide can also be used in the pool if planning a water birth.
+• Nitrous Oxide gas using a mouthpiece (we found clients reported the mouthpiece felt less suffocating than a mask) Nitrous oxide can also be used in the pool if planning a water birth.

 • Sterile water injections.